oerpub/oerpub.rhaptoslabs.swordpushweb-buildout/README.rst

     sudo apt-get install git-core libxslt1.1 libxslt1-dev libcurl3-gnutls libcurl4-gnutls-dev librtmp-dev python-dev python-virtualenv libtidy-0.99-0 blahtexml jing mysql-server libmysqlclient-dev

-For the Word/OpenOffice importer we need dependent on your Ubuntu version either LibreOffice (newer) or OpenOffice (older).
+The Word/OpenOffice importer depends on your Ubuntu version.
+You will either need LibreOffice (newer) or OpenOffice (older).

 This should install either LibreOffice or OpenOffice on all Ubuntu versions::